 A leading cause of chronic neck and low back pain is herniated discs, which can occur suddenly or develop over time.
 If you have a herniated disc, the multidisciplinary team at Performance Pain and Sports Medicine offers a comprehensive selection of conservative treatments as well as cutting-edge regenerative medicine therapies and minimally invasive procedures.
-To find out more, call one of the Performance Pain and Sports Medicine offices in Houston, Texas; or Raritan, or Lawrenceville, New Jersey, today.
+To find out more, call one of the Performance Pain and Sports Medicine offices in Houston, Texas; or Lawrenceville, New Jersey, today.

 Discs are circular pads of shock-absorbing tissue that sit between the vertebrae of your spine.
 If the tougher outer layer of the disc gets damaged, the soft core can bulge or protrude (herniate) into your spinal canal.